aarzoogupta3/OIBSIP/GraphicDesign-Task4-Infographic/README.md

 An infographic designed to communicate information through a structured combination of typography, icons, visual elements, and data-driven sections.

-## Task
+## Objective

-Create a visually compelling infographic with a clear information hierarchy and logical visual flow.
+The objective was to create a visually compelling infographic with a clear information hierarchy and logical visual flow, making the presented information easy to scan, understand, and retain.

+## Design Approach

+The infographic uses a consistent colour palette, typography, icons, and visual data elements to create a structured and engaging information experience.

+The layout was organized into distinct sections to establish a clear visual flow and guide the viewer through the information in a logical sequence.

+## Visual Elements

+The design incorporates multiple visual communication elements, including:

+- Typography
+- Icons
+- Data-driven sections
+- Image-traced visual element
+- Structured information blocks
+- Visual hierarchy

+## Tools Used

+- Adobe Illustrator

 ## Deliverable

 - Final high-resolution infographic PNG

-## Tools Used
+## References

-- Adobe Illustrator

-##References
+Visual references were gathered through:

-Google
+- Google Images

-##Assets
-Google,Flaticon, Custom illustration

-## Design Approach
+## Assets

-The infographic uses a consistent colour palette, typography, icons, and visual data elements to make the information easy to scan and understand.
+The infographic incorporates:

+- Image reference sourced through Google Images and adapted using Adobe Illustrator's Image Trace
+- Icons sourced from Flaticon

+The use of third-party visual assets is subject to their respective copyrights and licenses.

-##Copyright & Design Ownership
+## Copyright & Design Ownership

-This project and its visual design are original work created by the author as part of the OIBSIP internship assignment.
-The repository contains exported/preview versions for evaluation purposes.
+This project was created by the author as part of the OIBSIP Graphic Design Internship assignment.

+The repository contains the exported/preview version of the work for evaluation purposes.
 Editable source files are intentionally not included.

+The final layout, composition, typography, information hierarchy, and overall design execution were developed for this assignment.

+Third-party visual assets and references used in the project remain subject to their respective copyrights and licenses.

 ## Author